Is an invoice a legal document?

 What If My Customers Fail to Pay Their Invoice?

-If a federal government entity doesn’t pay you, it is probable that you did not meet all the terms of the purchase order.
+If a federal government entity doesn’t pay you, you probably did not meet all the purchase order terms.

 Non-Recourse Invoice Factoring

-Non-recourse factoring means that if your client becomes unable to pay their invoice, for reasons of bankruptcy, insolvency, or protracted slow pay, Bankers Factoring will cover this risk for you, absorbing the loss, protecting you from bad debt, and keeping your credit score safe.
+Non-recourse factoring means if your client can’t pay their invoice due to bankruptcy, insolvency, or slow payment, Bankers Factoring will cover this risk, protecting you from bad debt and preserving your credit score.

 Learn more about why choose Bankers Factoring to meet your working capital needs.

-With the bad debt protection that non-recourse factoring provides, you will no longer need to worry if your customer is going to fail to pay.
-Leave the headache and stress of the potential of non-payment behind, and feel true security in your invoices.
+With the bad debt protection that non-recourse factoring provides, you will no longer need to worry if your customer will fail to pay.
+Leave the headache and stress of the potential for non-payment behind and feel true security in your invoices.

 Delve deeper into non-recourse factoring.